 The T-Shaped Model Defined

-- The vertical stroke represents deep expertise and specialized knowledge in a primary discipline
+- The vertical stroke is deep expertise and specialized knowledge in a primary discipline

-- The horizontal stroke represents broader knowledge, skills, and capabilities that span multiple domains
+- The horizontal stroke is broader knowledge that spans multiple domains

-This combination allows T-shaped professionals to contribute specialized expertise while also collaborating effectively across functions, understanding adjacent disciplines, and connecting ideas from different domains.
+This combination lets T-shaped professionals contribute specialized expertise while also collaborating across functions, following adjacent disciplines, and connecting ideas from different fields.
+The depth is what earns them credibility; the breadth is what makes them unusually useful to the organization.

 Historical Context and Evolution

-The concept of T-shaped skills first emerged in the 1980s but gained significant traction in the 1990s when design firm IDEO’s CEO Tim Brown popularized the term to describe the ideal design thinker.
-Since then, the model has evolved from a design-specific concept to a widely adopted framework across industries.
+The T-shaped concept emerged in the 1980s but gained real traction in the 1990s when IDEO’s CEO Tim Brown used it to describe the ideal design thinker.
+Since then it has spread far beyond design into mainstream HR and talent strategy.

-- 2000s: Adoption in technology and software development (particularly with the rise of Agile methodologies)
+- 2000s: Adopted in technology and software development, especially with the rise of Agile

-- 2010s: Expansion into mainstream HR practices and talent development strategies
+- 2010s: Moved into mainstream HR and talent development

-- 2020s: Essential framework for workforce planning in the age of AI and automation
+- 2020s: Became a central framework for workforce planning in the age of AI and automation

 T-Shaped vs. I-Shaped vs. Pi-Shaped vs. Comb-Shaped Professionals

-Understanding different talent profiles helps organizations develop targeted development strategies:
+Understanding different talent profiles helps you design targeted development strategies:

 I-Shaped Professionals